antvis/G6/docs/manual/cases/edgeBundling.en.md

 ## Expected Effect
-We wish to improve the visual clutter of Figure 5 by edge bundling to show the global trends and structures and highlight the important cities with many airlines.
+We wish to improve the visual clutter of Figure 5 by edge bundling to show the global trends and structures and highlight the important cities with many flights.
 These cities might be the important traffic pivots.
 We also try to illustrate some statistical informations for analysis.
-Powered by G6, we are able to achive the result with: Bundling the edges, Mapping the edge directions to gradient colors(departure-orange, arrival-cyan) of the edge; Mapping the total number of airlines about the cities to the size of the node; Adding interactions of hover; Utilizing the tooltip to show the longitute and latitute.
+Powered by G6, we are able to achive the result with: Bundling the edges, Mapping the edge directions to gradient colors(departure-orange, arrival-cyan) of the edge; Mapping the total number of flights about the cities to the size of the node; Adding interactions of hover; Utilizing the tooltip to show the longitute and latitute.

 <br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*BC4AQbOd6HIAAAAAAAAAAABkARQnAQ' width=850 />